-Net investment income increased \$8.1 million, or 900.0%, to \$9.0 million for the three months ended September 30, 2023 compared to the same period in 2022.
-The increase was primarily driven by \$7.9 million in higher interest and dividends received as a result of investing more in higher yielding investments.
+Net investment income increased \$8.1 million, or 900.0%, to \$9.0 million for the three months ended September 30, 2023 compared to the same period in 2022, 2023.
+The increase was primarily driven by \$7.9 million a \$4.9 million increase in higher interest and dividends received policy fees due to implementation of new fees as a result of investing more refining our fee schedules to policyholders.
+We also experienced a \$4.8 million increase in higher yielding investments, installment fees and a \$1.2 million increase in late fees attributable to an increase in collected fees, as a result of increased policies in force.